 There is a range of treatments for psoriatic arthritis.
 Painkillers, such as paracetamol, may be enough to keep on top of mild aches and pains.
 Anti-inflammatory drugs (NSAIDs) can be useful to decrease joint inflammation, e.g. ibuprofen or naproxen.

 Where a specific joint is very troublesome, steroid injection directly into the joint may be offered, and this will cause a local reduction in inflammation, thus reducing symptoms.

 In some cases, a disease-modifying anti-rheumatic drug (DMARD) may be offered, such as methotrexate or sulfasalazine.
 These work by dampening down your body’s immune response, which in turn reduces inflammation in the joints, and will help to prevent further damage to the joints.

 For very difficult cases, newer biologic therapies may be considered, for example, adalimumab or etanercept, which also work on the body’s immune system.
 These can be very effective where other treatments have not worked so well.

 Where can I find out more about psoriatic arthritis?

-- Guide to Psoriatic Arthritis – including symptoms, treatments and self-help information
+Psoriasis and Psoriatic Arthritis Alliance offers advice on symptoms, treatments and self-help information